nkf40716/InverseMatrix/README.md

 2017.03.31

-Add another method at inv2.c, prevent use recursion for save time
+Add another method in inv2.c, prevent use recursion for save time